David R Hayworth Foundation

 Overview

 The David R Hayworth Foundation was established in February 1987 as a private foundation in North Carolina.
-With total assets of $47.2 million and annual charitable giving of approximately $2.74 million (as of 2024), the foundation honors the legacy of Dr. David R. Hayworth, a retired furniture executive from High Point and noted philanthropist who passed away in recent years.
 The foundation focuses its funding efforts within North Carolina, particularly in cities such as Charlotte, Greensboro, High Point, and Winston Salem.
-The foundation's mission centers on supporting organizations that benefit children, with a demonstrated commitment to education, museums, and children's services.
-Dr. Hayworth was recognized as one of the North Carolina Museum of History Foundation's 2022 Foundation Philanthropists of the Year for his generosity and support of children's programs across the state.
+The foundation's mission centres on supporting organisations that benefit children, with a demonstrated commitment to education, museums, and children's services.
+Dr. David R. Hayworth was a retired furniture executive from High Point and noted philanthropist.

 Funding Priorities